-- from a statewide committee that has representation from at least one rural Minnesota Continuum of Care Coordinator. - 2.
-The CoC Governing Board will approve any edits, changes or updates to the ACES Tools, outside of formatting changes. - 3.
-Updates to ACES Tools shall be presented to the ACES Partners within at least 30 days of implementation. - 4.
-Current ACES Tools shall be kept on the CoC website and be made available to Partners within 5 days of request.
+- G. Tools: - 1.
+The CoC Governing Board will approve any edits, changes or updates to the CES Tools, outside of formatting changes. - 2.
+Updates to CES Tools shall be presented to the CES Partners within at least 30 days of implementation. - 3.
+Current CES Tools shall be kept on the CoC website and be made available to Partners within 5 days of request.